goFrendiAsgard/No-CMS/readme.md

 I would like to thank all the contributors to the No-CMS project and you, the No-CMS user.
 Here are some names of considerable contributors:

-* goFrendiAsgard <-- (It's me) Make No-CMS based on CodeIgniter and some existing plug-ins.
+* goFrendiAsgard <-- (It is me) Make No-CMS based on CodeIgniter and some existing plug-ins.
 * EllisLab <-- Make CodeIgniter and make it available for free.
 There is no No-CMS without codeIgniter
 * wiredesignz <-- Creator of HMVC plugin.
   The plug-in he made is known widely among CodeIgniter developer.